aksweb/algo8_Task_Management/Readme.md

 );
 ```

-**4. Open the project directory and open it in terminal.** 5.
-Run the following command
+**4. Open the project directory in terminal and run the following commands

 ```bash
 npm install
 npm start
 ```

-6. Or To directly Test the APIs run the following:
+6. Or To directly Test the APIs run the following stop the servevr on port 3000 and run this:

    ```bash
    npm run test